 - Xgeva reduced levels of the bone turnover marker, uNTx/Cr by 82% after one week in patients with breast cancer and bone metastases, and by 75% after five weeks in patients with newly diagnosed multiple myeloma.

-Medicines that interact with Xgeva may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with Xgeva.
+Medicines that interact with Xgeva may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with Xgeva.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with Xgeva include:

 - chemotherapy agents, such as cyclophosphamide, methotrexate, or bleomycin